-Main challenges in the functioning of borders between Poland and Ukraine are long waiting time to cross the border, especially following the Russian unprovoked and unjustified military aggression against Ukraine, and the occurring of criminal phenomena such as smuggling of goods across borders.
+Main challenges in the functioning of borders between Poland and Ukraine are long waiting time to cross the border, especially following the Russian unprovoked and unjustified aggression on Ukraine, and occurring of criminal phenomena such as smuggling of goods across borders.
 These barriers affect the development of cooperation in the border areas and the level of residents' security.